THYROID DISORDERS AND SURGERY

 Thyroid glands with a dominant nodule or mass are a particular concern.
 Even though many nodules may be present, if one nodule is larger, it is worrisome because of the risk of a tumor is increased.
 Thyroid tumors may be benign or malignant with about 10% being malignant.
 The most common type of nodule is a benign colloid nodule.
 Colloid is the material used as a substrate for hormone production.
 Other types of masses include cysts, which are fluid filled masses and are usually benign.
 Adenomas are tumors and although benign will continue to grow.
 Malignant masses are the main concern when a dominant nodule is present and this is why additional testing is needed when a dominant thyroid nodule is present.

 The best way to investigate a dominant nodule is with a thyroid ultrasound.
 This simple test will show the size and character of the mass and gland.
 Certain features which may be seen on ultrasound imaging are worrisome for cancer such as indistinct borders, increased blood flow to the lesion, and calcium particles within the nodule.
 Ultrasound is also used routinely to determine if abnormal lymph nodes are present in the neck as thyroid cancer may spread.
-Some doctors will order a thyroid scan which is intended to show if the nodule processes iodine.
-Active "hot" nodules are thought to be benign and "cold" nodules that do not uptake material are more likely to be malignant.
+Some doctors will order a thyroid scan which is intended to show if the nodule is functional.
+Active "hot" nodules are thought to be benign and "cold" nodules that do not uptake material are more likely but not usually malignant.
 This test is not reliable and only provides limited information.
-CT scan and MRI scans are useful for large glands and to determine if abnormal lymph nodes are present.
+CT scan and MRI scans are useful for large glands to see if they extend into the chest and to determine if abnormal lymph nodes are present in the neck.

 After or during the ultrasound, it is standard to obtain a biopsy of the dominant nodule using a needle.
 Fine needle biopsy is a simple method to obtain tissue and is very accurate in diagnosing some types of thyroid cancer.
 It may be performed in the office with or without ultrasound to guide the needle.
 Needle biopsy results are reported by a cytopathologist which is a specially trained pathologist.
 Results are reported as benign, indeterminate, or malignant.
 It is important to understand that needle biopsy is most accurate when it shows cancer cells, as it is almost always true.
-If the biopsy does not show cancer cells it is also usually true but due to needle placement the cells removed may not reflect the true composition of the mass or the pathologist may not be able to tell if the cells are abnormal enough to diagnose cancer.
+If the biopsy does not show cancer cells it is also usually true, but it may not reflect the true composition of the mass or the pathologist may not be able to tell if the cells are not abnormal enough to diagnose cancer.

-Benign lesions do not require additional treatment unless they are large and cause compression of the neck or are a cosmetic concern.
-A repeat ultrasound is commonly ordered in one year to monitor the growth of the mass or nodule.
+Benign lesions do not require immediate additional treatment unless they are large and cause compression of the neck or are a cosmetic concern.
+A repeat ultrasound and follow-up is still required to monitor the growth of the mass or nodule.
+About five percent of nodules read as benign are actually cancers.
 Enlarging masses and nodules may require another biopsy if worrisome.

-Indeterminate biopsies should be repeated with ultrasound guidance or by surgery to remove the nodule.
+Biopsies that show indeterminate results should be repeated with ultrasound guidance or by surgery to remove the nodule.
 In some cases monitoring the gland with ultrasound to see if the nodule grows can be done.
+Additional testing with Veracyte Afirma genetic testing is another option.
+This technology can provide information about the tissue.
+Forty percent of nodules that are positive on genetic testing are cancer.
+If genetic testing shows negative results, about five percent have cancer.

 Nodules which are suspicious or show cancer cells are removed surgically.
 Surgery is described below in more detail.
 Nodules which show follicular cells are a special condition.
 The most common type of cancer is papillary thyroid cancer.
-Papillary thyroid cancers have specific cell features and may be identified accurately with needle biopsy.
-Follicular Cell Cancer is the second most common type of thyroid cancer but follicular cell adenoma is an even more common condition and is not a cancer.
-There may be subtle features that support a Follicular Cell Cancer, but in order to prove that the lesion is cancer the pathologist must confirm invasion of abnormal cells through a capsule that surrounds the mass.
+Papillary thyroid cancer has specific cell features and may be identified accurately with needle biopsy.
+Follicular cell cancer is the second most common type of thyroid cancer but follicular cell adenoma is an even more common condition and is not a cancer.
+There may be subtle features that support a follicular cell cancer, but in order to prove that the lesion is cancer the pathologist must confirm invasion of abnormal cells through a capsule that surrounds the mass.
 This is not possible with a needle biopsy.
 Follicular lesions are usually removed by surgery to determine if a cancer exists.

 Thyroid surgery has been performed for many years but with improvements in technology, surgical technique has evolved.
 Many surgeons perform thyroid surgery but the techniques used and the number of cases each surgeon performs per year varies greatly.
 Studies show that surgeons who perform high volume thyroid surgery have the fewest complications rates.
 Dr. Douglas Denys is a high volume thyroid.
 The standard method to remove the thyroid gland is through an incision in the lower neck.
 The size of the incision can vary from under one inch to over 4 inches.
 Thyroid surgeons trained in minimally invasive technique are best able to perform thyroid surgery through small incisions which reduces the risk of injury and complications, results in less time off work and faster recovery, and a better cosmetic appearance of the neck.
 It is typical for less experienced surgeons to use long incisions as surgical exposure is easier.
 Dr. Denys is the only surgeon at American Fork Hospital who has performed endoscopic thyroid surgery, a more complicated and the least invasive technique for thyroid surgery used in select patients.